nlfiedler/tanuki/README.md

     - the base filename is the ULID
     - the original file extension is retained

+In previous versions of the application, assets were stored in a directory structure reflecting the checksum of the asset, similar to the object store in Git.
+There were two directory levels consisting of two pairs of leading digits from the checksum, and the filename was the remainder of the checksum.

 #### Benefits

 * Assets are stored in directory structure reflecting time and order of addition
     - ULID sorts by time, so order of insertion is retained
 * Number of directories and files at any particular level is reasonable
     - at most 96 directories per calendar day
-    - files per directory limited to what can be uploaded in 15 minutes
+    - files per directory limited to what can be processed within 15 minutes
 * Can rebuild some of the metadata from the directory structure and file names
     - import date/time from file path
     - media type from extension